colejarczyk/doc/userguide/customers/account/account_anonymize.rst

 Anonymize a Customer's account
 ==============================

 Any customer account that is currently active can be anonymized.
-Customer is anonymized so all of the informations about the customer disappears.
+Customer is anonymized so all of the information about the customer will be anonymized.
-Customer disappears also from the customers list and isn't included to the total number of customers.

 To anonymize a customer's account:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^